Diving in Komodo

 End of the World - Tala is a tiny, angular island in Langkoi Bay, just south of the southernmost part of Komodo Island, offering some excellent dive sites.
-It is one of the most southerly Komodo islands.
-The inner passage between Tala and Komodo proper is shallow and has ripping currents, but the southern point of the island has The End Of The World to the west in very deep water.
+It is one of the park's most southerly islands.
+The inner passage between Tala and Komodo proper is shallow and has ripping currents, but the southern tip has The End Of The World to the west in very deep water.

 Here is a sheer wall of rock, broken up by some nice cuts, overhangs, and sandy shelves down to about 40 metres, and from there on a flat, black plane.
 There are white-tip sharks, rays, morays and rich coral growth in the cuts and shelves.

 The flat areas of the wall are covered with extensive fields of marigold cup corals, a beautiful and vivid effect against the dark rock.

 Gili Lawa - Crystal Bommie is a pinnacle that just breaks the surface off the northern side of the 2 small islets to the north of the main island of Komodo.
-It is another excellent dive site and very similar topographically to the famous GPS Point.
+It is another excellent dive spot and very similar topographically to the famous GPS Point.

 The reef is packed with bronze and rust coloured sponges and soft tree corals.
 The shallows host thousands of anthias and damselfish, large cuttlefish, pyramid butterflyfish, hawksbill turtles and several red octopus.